juienpro/kebihelp/README.md

-# UKBHelp - The Universal Key Bindings Helper
+# Kebihelp - The Universal Linux Key Bindings Helper

-UKBHelp is an universal key-bindings helper for Linux, written in Python and heavily inspired by AwesomeWM and its "Mod4+s" feature.
+Kebihelp is an universal key-bindings helper for Linux, written in Python and initially inspired by AwesomeWM and its "Mod4+s" feature.

 The features are as follows: